-Script Purpose Discoveries and Monitors Frequency SystemCenterCentral.Utili ties.Certificates.Certificat e_Verify_Script_V3.ps1 Retrieve a list of all certificates and CRLs in the store with their properties and verifies the certificates.
+Script Purpose Discoveries and Monitors Frequency Certificate_Verify_Script_V5.ps1 Retrieve a list of all certificates and CRLs in the store with their properties and verifies the certificates.
 Returns that information as a property bag to SCOM.
 Certificate and CRL discoveries and monitors.
-Cookdown is applied to minimize the number times the script is started. every 4 hours SystemCenterCentral.Utili lities.Certificates.LocalSer viceStore.Discovery.vbs Reads the WinNT service certificate store registry key and returns certificate store discovery information to SCOM if either certificates or CRLs are found a service's store.
-Discovery of local computer's WinNT service certificate stores. daily SystemCenterCentral.Utili lities.Certificates.CheckPo werShellVersion.vbs Checks if Powershell >= 2.0 is installed Monitor alerts if an agent is not compatible with the management pack every 12 hours
+Cookdown is applied to minimize the number times the script is started. every 4 hours Certificate_Handling_Script_V3.ps1 Used by tasks.
+Verify certificate properties, archive, disable monitoring Certificate_Discovery_Trigger_V1.ps1 Writes an event to the agent's Operations Manager event log upon running a REDISCOVERY task.
+Certificate_DiscoveryDemand_Script_V1 .ps1 Server side response to the REDISCOVERY task.
+Will evaluate overrides and run 'On-Demand Discovery' task.
+SystemCenterCentral.Utililities.Certificat es.LocalServiceStore.Discovery.vbs Reads the WinNT service certificate store registry key and returns certificate store discovery information to SCOM if either certificates or CRLs are found a service's store.
+Discovery of local computer's WinNT service certificate stores. daily SystemCenterCentral.Utililities.Certificat es.CheckPowerShellVersion.vbs Checks if Powershell >= 2.0 is installed Monitor alerts if an agent is not compatible with the management pack every 12 hours

-Table 19 - Management Pack Scripts
+Table 20 - Management Pack Scripts